Infrared Patio Heaters

 A 4000W Infratech heater running at full power draws 4 kWh per hour.
 At a national average electricity rate of roughly $0.16 per kWh, that's about $0.64 per hour.
 Run it at 50% intensity with Infratech's dimmer control, and you're looking at around $0.32 per hour.
 Over a full season of weekend evenings, that adds up but is very manageable compared with propane.

-Compare that to propane: a standard 40,000 BTU propane patio heater costs roughly $1.50 to $3.00 per hour depending on your region and how much propane costs locally.
+Compare that to propane: a standard 40,000 BTU propane patio heater costs roughly $1.
+A WoodlandDirect buying guide estimates that a typical 40,000 BTU propane patio heater costs about $1.70 per hour to use 40,000 BTU propane patio heater costs roughly $1.50 to $3.00 per hour.
+50 to $3.00 per hour depending on your region and how much propane costs locally.
 Even at the low end, that's more than double the operating cost of the Infratech at full power.
 Natural gas costs less per BTU than propane, so natural gas heaters can be competitive on operating cost, but they require a gas line and produce combustion byproducts that disqualify them from enclosed spaces.

 The other efficiency argument worth making is behavioral: because infrared heat is instant, you don't run the heater for 20 minutes before guests arrive.
 You turn it on when people sit down and off when they leave.
 That alone saves meaningful energy compared to gas heaters that often get left running.